Tethik/terraform-aws-elasticsearch/README.md

 I don't have much experience using ES long term, and most of my experience has been as a developer.
 I don't know which metrics are important to keep track of.
 Therefore I would have liked to invest more time into reading up on this, or asking someone more knowledgeable on hosting ES clusters as to what is important to keep track of.

+### Automated Testing

+This is code after all.
+We could code tests for it to e.g. try connecting to the cluster and logging some data, or ensuring that the cloudwatch alarm works.
+This would be helpful during development.

 ## TODO